DFM 253 Nutrition in Health and Disease (Units: 3)

 DFM 755 Seminar in Human Nutrition and Metabolism (Units: 3)

 Nutrition and the metabolism of nutrients in varying stages of wellness.
 Recent research related to energy nutrients, vitamins, minerals, and non-nutritive substances.
 (Plus-minus letter grade only.)

 DFM 758 Seminar in Foodservice and Nutrition Program Management (Units: 3)

 Management of quantity foodservice operations and nutrition programs in the community.
 Financial management, management principles, operations, marketing, menu development, program development and evaluation, and quality improvement.
-(Plus-minus letter/RP grade)
+(Plus-minus letter grade, RP)

 DFM 785 Seminar in Medical Nutrition Therapy (Units: 3)

 Medical nutrition therapy for patients and clients in acute care settings.
 Practical aspects of nutritional assessment and care planning.
-(Plus-minus letter/RP grade)
+(Plus-minus letter grade, RP)